pranavv34/weather-forecast/README.md

 # WEATHER FORECAST
 Welcome to the Weather Forecast project!
 This repository contains the code and resources for a full-stack web application that provides real-time weather information and forecasts.

+#### Note:
+This project was built for a Summer Internship task.
+It was mentioned in the requirements to include authentication.
+So the code with authentication is in the authInMern folder.
+The project hosted is only based on React i.e. without authentication.

 ## LIVE DEMO
 https://weather-forecast-blush-eta.vercel.app/